CLWA Annual Meeting 2020 WATCH THIS SPACE

 Merganser brood relocation now under way -- WATCH VIDEO

 CLWA's team is now busy trapping and relocating merganser broods as the mother ducks are bringing their families from their nests and out onto the lake.
 The team requests that, if you see them working, please stay hidden and do not approach, as the birds scare easily.
 Your help continues to be needed to report the broods that you observe.
 REPORT MERGANSER BROODS HERE

-The CLWA merganser trapping team is ready to capture the broods and remove them to another location where the swimmer's itch parasite they carry will not be a problem for swimmers and lake dwellers.
+The CLWA merganser trapping team captured its first brood on June 6 and by June 29 had captured 6 hens with their broods, a total of 65 birds.
+All were removed to another location where the swimmer's itch parasite they carry will not be a problem for swimmers and lake dwellers.
 The Michigan Department of Natural Resources has approved these sites as suitable for this species.